 To clearly demonstrate how the organization is doing in terms of security, provide board members with the results of the most recent penetration testing and security audit.

-The results of penetration testing can help the board understand existing vulnerabilities in the organization’s defense.
-At the same time, the results of security audits can show gaps in security controls, practices, and compliance with industry standards.
-You may use these results to underscore the need to implement a new security strategy and increase the cybersecurity budget.
+The results of penetration testing will help the board understand existing vulnerabilities in the organization’s defense.
+At the same time, the results of security audits can reveal gaps in security controls, practices, and compliance with industry standards.
+You can use these results to underscore the need to implement a new security strategy and increase the cybersecurity budget.

 4. Progress on cybersecurity projects

-Provide information about the status of major projects the security team is currently working on.
-These projects might be related to:
+Provide information about the status of any major projects the security team is currently working on.
+These projects could be related to:

 - Maintaining compliance with IT security requirements